 Motawi Tile is made in an Ann Arbor studio using locally produced clay and glazes mixed to our own recipes.
-Aesthetic influences include early 20th Century decorative artists such as Mary Chase Stratton, Adelaide Robineau, Louis Sullivan, C.F.
+Aesthetic influences include early 20th Century decorative artists such as Charlie Harper, Mary Chase Stratton, Adelaide Robineau, Louis Sullivan, C.F.
 Voysey, William DeMorgan, and Dard Hunter.
 Designs have evolved from Nawal’s continuous exploration of historical decorative art combined with some brotherly suggestions by Karim.

 The Motawi Tileworks was founded in 1992 when Nawal set up a table at a farmers market and was commissioned to create her first local fireplace installation.
 Today, their handcrafted tile can be found in homes nationwide.